The Greatest Poker TV Shows and How to Watch Online

 The list goes on.
 You can check out the full schedule on their official web page and find out when your favorite shows are aired.

 In my opinion, Poker Central launched at just the right moment.
-With poker content on TV really dwindling and even popular shows like WSOP coverage on ESPN moving to less attractive time-slots a poker-only TV network is just what poker fans have waited over a decade for.
+With poker content on TV really dwindling and even popular shows like WSOP coverage on ESPN moving to less attractive time-slots a poker-only TV network was just what poker fans needed at the time.

-PokerStars owns of the European Poker Tour, probably the most famous tournament tour after the WSOP.
+PokerStars owns the European Poker Tour, probably the most famous tournament tour after the WSOP.

 As such, it is only natural that the tour is given quite extensive coverage, including both live video production and edited shows featuring the biggest and most important moments.